JobbeDeluxe/Simple_OpenTTD_Client/README.md

 - `tools/` – Developer utilities and scripts.

 ## Current Status
 The project is currently a scaffold.
 See `docs/ROADMAP.md` for the implementation plan, `docs/REFERENCES.md` for collected research material, and `docs/OPEN_TTD_PROTOCOL_DELTAS.md` for a breakdown of the networking differences between OpenTTD 1.10.x and 14.1.
+The `sotc::network::CoordinatorClient` component included in the scaffold emits handshake payloads that match the 14.1 coordinator protocol versions and limits, making it a foundation for the Phase 2 networking work.

 ## Developer Setup
 For a guided walkthrough of the toolchain requirements and helper scripts, see [docs/DEVELOPER_SETUP.md](docs/DEVELOPER_SETUP.md).